Clastify logo

 Average ACT Score

-John Jay College of Criminal Justice has an average ACT score of 19 for undergraduate admissions.
-This score reflects the academic performance level expected from applicants.
-There is no additional ACT data disclosed.
+John Jay College of Criminal Justice has an ACT average score of 19 for undergraduate admissions.
+This score may reflect the institution's specific applicant pool and competitiveness.
+Actual acceptance rates and further details are not disclosed.

 ACT Score Range